Guidelines for Authors Submitting Articles

 Feminist Teacher seeks well-written and accessible essays, articles, course descriptions, and annotated bibliographies from a variety of feminist viewpoints.
 Feminist Teacher reaches educators in a variety of disciplines and at all grade levels – grade school through graduate school – in traditional as well as nontraditional classroom settings.
 We ask authors to keep the diversity of this audience in mind and to avoid technical or abstract language.
 Some articles may include a course description and/or syllabus.
 To make these as useful and accessible as possible to readers, we ask that contributors include full citations of all texts as well as a brief introduction to clarify the background, primary concerns, or other important aspects of the class or material.

-Manuscript Preparation: Manuscripts should be submitted as email attachments in MS Word or rich text format.
+Manuscript Preparation: Manuscripts should be submitted in MS Word or rich text format.
 Manuscripts should be double-spaced on 8 1/2 x 11 pages.
 While there is no set page length, most manuscripts will be between 20 and 30 pages.
-The title page should include your name, address, institutional affiliation, and an abbreviation of the title to be used as a runninghead.
-Do not put your name on any text pages.
-On a separate page, please submit an abstract (about 100 words) and a very short biographical sketch (about 50 words).
+For review purposes, do not include any identifying information in the submission file.
+Your contact information will be linked to the file via the submission management system.
+Please submit an abstract (about 100 words) and a very short biographical sketch (about 50 words) in the space provided when you submit your manuscript.

 All manuscripts are acknowledged when received, without obligation for publication.
 The editorial collective will decide on manuscripts and notify the author, usually within six months.
 Authors of accepted articles will be asked to make revisions, or the editors may make revisions with the author's approval.
 All contributors are asked to sign a copyright transfer agreement.